RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

-### Question # 1 - Which	of	the	following	pieces	of	data	about	an	individual	would	beconsidered	a	direct	identifier?
+### Question # 1 - Which	of	the	following	pieces	of	data	about	an	individual	would	be considered	a	direct	identifier?
 A.	Job	title
 B.	Educational	history
 C.	Income